ChicoState/ux-AroundU/README.md

 * **[Person B](!!!URL to Person B's published portfolio!!!)** - !!!List of Person B's primary contributions!!!
 * **[Person C](!!!URL to Person C's published portfolio!!!)** - !!!List of Person C's primary contributions!!!

+Jameson White: Contributed to early sketches, conducted analysis and evaluations, and worked on wireframes, prototypes, and script development.
+Tyler Rodgers: Participated in analysis, helped with wireframe creation, and supported prototype and script design.
+Jesus Velazquez: Assisted with evaluation tasks, collaborated on wireframes, and contributed to prototype building and scriptwriting.

 # User-Centered Design Artifacts

 !!!For the following, add a PDF of your artifact to the repository and replace the # with the file name!!!